Matrix Queries in More Detail

 Once the matrix has been run, you will see the number of patents for each of the cross referenced queries.
-If you notice, the Level 1 term "Circuit" is highlighted in green.
+If you notice, the Level 1 term "Matrix" is highlighted in green.
 This means that the query in the panel to the left is what is being run for this particular term.
-The simplest version is in the Query tab (such as "TAC:(Circuit)" in the Query tab above).
+The simplest version is in the Query tab (such as "TAC:(matrix)" or "CPC:G06F17 in the Query tab above).
 When the system creates a matrix, it defaults to the TAC field code.
 To change this, click on the Search Options.

 As you can see from the image above, the Effective Query is much more complicated.
-Here, it includes the top level query (CPC:g06f17), the simple Query for the term itself (TAC:Circuit), and all of the lower level terms that are linked to Circuit.
+Here, it includes the top level query (CPC:g06f17), the simple Query for the term itself (TAC:Matrix), and all of the lower level terms that are linked to Matrix.
 Notice that the lower level terms are linked by OR, where as the other query terms are linked by AND.
 This ensures that all of the patents that fall into the lower level terms are included in the higher level (i.e., the Level 1 term).
-Also notice that the Effective Query here also includes AND (NOT EXP:expired) at the end.
-This is because I have the Remove Expired Patents rule turned on in the Search Options (it will also include any other, such as the last 90 days I selected, or the Active Document Status).
+Also notice that the Effective Query will also include AND (DT:G) at the end.
+This is because I have selected the Document Type to be only Grants in the Search Options (it will also include any other, such as the last 90 days I selected, or the Active Document Status).

 Notice that I changed the Cluster Search Field radio button in the Search Options panel to ACLM.
 The Effective Query is now searching the ACLM field instead of the TTL field (note that although it's changed immediately in the system, you will only see the Effective Query field change once you refresh it.
 This can be done by clicking a different term besides Circuit and then clicking back to Circuit, or by running the matrix).
 You can do this for any of the search options in the panel.
 It is important to note that changing the search options in the Search Options panel doesn't only change that one term's search query.
 Instead, it changes the search as a whole in the system created matrix.
 At this point in creating your matrix, there is no way to edit just the query for that one particular term.